intervexual/TLDBaseViz/README.md

 ### Coding/UX
 1. Revamp colour scheme
 2. Add day # to visualization
-3. Use legend.csv to verify counts
 4. Automatic centring and canvas sizing (two-stage drawing?)... when redrawing, put the connections under the boxes
 4. Automatic legend location
+5. Allow stacking of items
 5. Indication of rope climbs
 4. Write more documentation for other people to use it
-7. Make loot table templates for interloper
+7. Finish loot table templates for interloper
+10. Refine the dark mode / hi contrast style

+### Maybe later
 9. Add some level of importance/priority?
-10. Refine the dark mode / hi contrast style

 ## Acknowledgments
 * See image credits!